-Due to the changing business landscape—with rising inflation, increased competition, and developing global economic conditions—small businesses continue to cut costs to deal with rising inflation rates.
+Due to the changing business landscape—with rising inflation, increased competition, and developing global economic conditions—small businesses continue to cut costs to navigate and adjust through these adjustments.
 According to one Forbes article, 57% of small businesses reduced their spending in 2022—often by freezing hiring.
 While this reduces salary and training spend, it can leave many small and medium-sized businesses scrambling to keep operations running smoothly while giving their customers the service that they’ve come to expect.
 If this sounds familiar, then you may need a remote or virtual receptionist to help offset costs, while making sure your customers still receive exceptional customer service.

 What is a remote receptionist?
 It is a receptionist who works as an extension of your team to: